 In January 2016, my book Spiritual Taxonomies and Ritual Authority: Platonists, Priests, and Gnostics in the Third Century C.E. was published by the University of Pennsylvania Press, Divinations Series.
 You can link to the UPenn Press site here: http://www.upenn.edu/pennpress/book/15511.html

-I am also working on a book manuscript under contract with Oxford University Press’ Women in Antiquity series (deadline, August, 2018).
+I have just completed editing the proofs for a book under contract with Oxford University Press’ Women in Antiquity series (forthcoming April 2021).
 It is a biography of the elusive and intriguing fourth-century philosopher and theurgist, Sosipatra of Pergamum.
 All we know about her is contained in a brief description of her life and teaching career in Eunapius’ Lives of the Sophists.
-My aim will be to contextualize what details we have of her life, including the more fantastic elements of her story, at the same time as I pay attention to the way in which Eunapius uses her gender for his own rhetorical purposes.
+In the book, I contextualize what details we have of her life, including the more fantastic elements of her story, at the same time as I pay attention to the way in which Eunapius uses her gender for his own rhetorical purposes.

 Kristi Upson-Saia (Occidental College), Jared Secord (University of Calgary), and I are finishing a very large project under contract with the University of California Press (submission March 2021).
 It is a source book for ancient Greek and Roman medicine (5o0 BCE to 5oo CE).

 I am also working on a co-edited volume for Cambridge University Press with Elizabeth DePalma Digeser (University of California, Santa Barbara) and Ilaria Ramelli (Durham University) on late ancient biography.